-Particulars about postgraduate studies in law can be found at https://www.ru.ac.za/law/studying/postgraduates/
+Particulars about postgraduate studies in law can be found at

-Enquiries about the postgraduate studies in law may be addressed to Prof Rosaan Krüger (Dean of Law), or Prof Laurence Juma (PostGrad Studies Coordinator and Deputy Dean).
+Enquiries about the postgraduate studies in law may be addressed to Prof Laurence Juma (Dean of Law), or Prof Helena van Coller, (the Deputy Dean).

+8.2.
 UNDERGRADUATE STUDIES: LLB

 The LLB degree is the minimum academic qualification for practising law in South Africa.
 Admission to the legal profession is subject to compliance with the requirements set out in section 24 of the Legal Practice Act 28 of 2014.
-Prospective applicants are referred to the Act and must familiarise itself with all the requirements provided therein.
+Prospective applicants are referred to the Act and must familiarise themselves with all the requirements provided therein.
 Specific attention is drawn to section 24(1)(b) of the Act, which provides that the High Court may only admit a person to practice and authorise them to be enrolled as a legal practitioner, conveyancer or notary if the person is either a South African citizen or permanent resident in the Republic.